autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 else (covered)
 endif

-group check for distance #LightYellow
 :Calculate total length and goal related distances;
 if (total lane change length considering single lane change > distance from current pose to end of current lanes) then (yes)
   #LightPink:Reject path;
   stop
 else (no)
 endif

 if (goal is in current lanes) then (yes) if (total lane change length considering multiple lane changes > distance from ego to goal along current lanes) then (yes)
       #LightPink:Reject path;
     stop
   else (no)
   endif
 else (no)
 endif

 if (target lanes is empty) then (yes)
   #LightPink:Reject path;
   stop
 else (no)
 endif
 if (total lane change length considering multiple lane changes  > distance from ego to the end of target lanes) then (yes)
   #LightPink:Reject path;
   stop
 else (no)
 endif
-end group

-if (ego is not stuck but parked vehicle exists in target lane) then (yes)
-  #LightPink:Reject path;
+#LightGreen:Valid Candidate Path;
 stop
-else (no)
-endif

-if (is safe to perform lane change) then (yes)
-  #Cyan:Return candidate path list;
-  stop
-else (no)
-  #LightPink:Reject path;
-endif

-stop

 @enduml
 ```

+!!! warning

+  A valid path does NOT mean that the path is safe, however it will be available as a candidate path and can be force approved by operator.
+  A path needs to be both valid AND safe to be automatically approved.

+#### Candidate Path Safety

+A candidate path is considered safe if:
+1. There is no overtaking turn lane object
+2. There is no parked vehicle along the target lane ahead of ego (see following section for more details)
+3. The path does NOT cause ego footpring to exceed the target lane opposite boundary
+4. The path passes collision safety check (See [safety check utils explanation](../autoware_behavior_path_planner_common/docs/behavior_path_planner_safety_check.md))

 #### Delay Lane Change Check